numbat-tutorials/tutorial_visualising_uncertainty/README.md

 | **Uncertainty representation in different types of problems**             | Understanding and comparing univariate and bivariate distributions, temporal and spatial data, indexes, networks |
 | **Deciding which is the best design**             | How to compare and test different designs in relation to information perceived |

-### Session 2: Incorporating uncertainty into spatial data visualisations
+### Session 2: Diving deeper into uncertainty visualisation using examples in spatial data

 This session will focus specifically on uncertainty visualisation for spatial data.
 In spatial contexts, both the x and y axes are often already used,